iambaangkok/iambaangkok/README.md

 # Personal Info
 I'm Baangkok Vanijyananda.
-A year three computer engineering student at Chiang Mai University.
+A fourth-year computer engineering student at Chiang Mai University.

 I love learning about new things, trying out all fields of software-related stuff.

 I love creating.
 I want to create new knowledge and software for the world to use.

 ### What have I learned so far?
-- DevOps, CI/CD concepts: Jenkins, Docker
+- Cloud, DevOps, CI/CD concepts: Jenkins, Docker, Kubernetes, Argo CD, AWS Cloud
 - AI/Machine Learning: Deep Learning Theory, Deep Learning with Python, CNN, RNN, and more!
 - Game Development: Pygame, C++, GMS2, Unity
 - Frontend Web Development: React, HTML/CSS, JavaScript, TypeScript